CH, including donor-engrafted CH, is highly prevalent among donors and recipients long-term after allo-HSCT.

-Clonal hematopoiesis is associated with age and an increased risk of myeloid malignancies, cardiovascular risk and all-cause mortality.
-We tested presence of CH (defined as VAF ≥0.01 in granulocytes using a next-generation DNA sequencing panel targeting 102 genes) in a setting where hematopoietic stem cells (HSCs) of the same individual are exposed to different degrees of proliferative stress and environments, i.e. in long-term survivors of allogeneic hematopoietic stem cell transplantation (allo-HSCT) and their respective related donors (n=42 donor-recipient pairs).
-With a median follow-up time since allo-HSCT of 16 years (range: 10-32 years), we found a total of 35 mutations in 23/84 (27.4%) study participants.
-10/42 (23.8%) donors, and 13/42 (31%) recipients had CH.
+Clonal hematopoiesis (CH) is associated with age and an increased risk of myeloid malignancies, cardiovascular risk, and all-cause mortality.
+We tested for CH in a setting where hematopoietic stem cells (HSCs) of the same individual are exposed to different degrees of proliferative stress and environments, ie, in long-term survivors of allogeneic hematopoietic stem cell transplantation (allo-HSCT) and their respective related donors (n = 42 donor-recipient pairs).
+With a median follow-up time since allo-HSCT of 16 years (range, 10-32 years), we found a total of 35 mutations in 23 out of 84 (27.4%) study participants.
+Ten out of 42 donors (23.8%) and 13 out of 42 recipients (31%) had CH.
 CH was associated with older donor and recipient age.
-We identified five cases of donor-engrafted CH, with one case progressing into myelodysplastic syndrome in both donor and recipient.
-4/5 cases showed increased clone size in recipients compared with donors.
-We further characterized the hematopoietic system in individuals with CH: i) CH was consistently present in myeloid cells but varied in penetrance in B and T cells; ii) colony-forming units (CFUs) revealed clonal evolution or multiple independent clones in individuals with multiple CH mutations; iii) while telomere shortening determined in granulocytes suggested about 20 years of added proliferative history of HSCs in recipients compared with their donors, telomere length in CH versus non-CH CFUs showed varying patterns.
+We identified 5 cases of donor-engrafted CH, with 1 case progressing into myelodysplastic syndrome in both donor and recipient.
+Four out of 5 cases showed increased clone size in recipients compared with donors.
+We further characterized the hematopoietic system in individuals with CH as follows: (1) CH was consistently present in myeloid cells but varied in penetrance in B and T cells; (2) colony-forming units (CFUs) revealed clonal evolution or multiple independent clones in individuals with multiple CH mutations; and (3) telomere shortening determined in granulocytes suggested ∼20 years of added proliferative history of HSCs in recipients compared with their donors, with telomere length in CH vs non-CH CFUs showing varying patterns.
 This study provides insight into the long-term behavior of the same human HSCs and respective CH development under different proliferative conditions.